karenbennis/Xy/README.md

 As a group we wanted to select a topic that had universal appeal.
 We agreed that Yelp reviews would be interesting since everyone has an opinion about services and products!

-Originally, we'd hoped to build a model for predicting the exact number of stars based on NLP machine learning; however, we opted to include binary classification as well as multiclass categories where there are 3 classes instead of 5 classes.
+Originally, we'd hoped to build a model for predicting the exact number of stars based on NLP machine learning; however, we opted to include binary classification as well as multiclass categories where there are 3 classes in addition to 5 classes.
 The decision to include binary and 3-category classification was due to the model predictions were initially quite low in terms of accuracy when predicting the exact number of stars.

 ### Research questions
 - Can NLP be used to predict sentiment of Yelp reviews?
 - Can accuracy of NLP model be improved by using larger datasets?
 - Can other models predict Yelp sentiment with better accuracy than Naive Bayes model?

-### Description of data source
+### Data source
 #### Raw Dataset (big data)

 https://www.kaggle.com/shikhar42/yelps-dataset?select=yelp_review.csv